 - When you‘re ready to begin the installation process click on “Start”.

 - Now you have to wait while the update is fully flashed.

-- When the process is done the Odin will say “pass” message.
-That’s means the update has been totally installed on your N7000 device.
+- When the process completes, the Odin will say “pass” message.
+That means the update has been totally installed on your N7000 device.

-Note: sometimes can appear the issues, and that’s why we want to give you a few indications for the usually problems that can be on the front of you:
+Note: Sometimes, some issues may appear while applying this tutorial.
+That’s why we want to give you a few indications for the usual problems that you can face:

-If the ODIN app get stuck or froze its interface you have to:
+If the ODIN app gets stuck or frozen, you have to:

-- Firstly, close the ODIN app from your PC.
+- First of all close the ODIN app from your PC.

 - Disconnect the Android device by removing the USB cable from the PC